SEO Friendly Web Design Guidelines

 Content is important because it is the primary way that Google can evaluate what your website is about.
 Google is a great reader and it reads and understands the content of each website.
 If your content is lacking, the opportunity for a website to gain strong rankings are diminished.
 Google also wishes to provide great websites for Google users and Google sees little perceived value in a website that offers little content.
 How can a website with little content provide value to visitors?

 Website Content Volume: Thin content can’t teach, inform, explain, answer, etc. So from the beginning, you must plan on having ample content on every web page that you intend to have capture search engine rankings.
 It is good for your users, and it is good for Google.
 Current website design trends have been moving toward highly visual sites with anemic content… don’t do that.
 As a web designer, it is your responsibility to coach your client to help them understand why content is important and to ensure that the website design has ample content.
 At SharpNET, we frequently test basic SEO factors including content volume and keyword density.
 Our studies show that content volume plays a factor in rankings, as does keyword density.
 There are many SEO myths out there that state that keyword targeting and keyword density are non-influential to SEO, however these assumptions are very wrong.
+The implementation of target keywords within a website design is instrumental for an SEO-Friendly web design.

 Website Content Volume Guideline: Include a minimum of 200 words on any web page that you feel has SEO value.
 More is better, but don’t have so much content that the web page changes focus.
 You are looking for 200+ words that are highly focused on a single subject or some highly-related subjects.
 Ideally, you’ll want 300 – 600 words, but 200+ will do if you’re struggling to write content.